meilisearch/documentation/guides/main_concepts/documents.md

 "id": "@BI+* ^5h2%"
 ```

 The document addition request in MeiliSearch is <!-- prettier-ignore -->[atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)).
-Thus, for example, if you submit 200 documents in one go and it happens one of them contains a wrongly formatted primary key, an error will occur and result in no additions.
+Thus, for example, if you submit 200 documents in one go and it happens one of them contains a wrongly formatted document id, an error will occur and result in no additions.